JustinH11235/terminal-video-chat/README.md

 -

 Todos:
+- Make video panes use .inner() of video_area border
 - Make chat history list selectable and scrollable (is scroll bar possible?)
 Let users toggle focused window, Up Down should be same keys for every screen, focused screen is what action is done to.
 - Make messages show as pending on client side (maybe greyed out), and update with info sent from server after
 - Refactor common TCP util functions into common place